charlesreid1-toy-factory/clint-eastwood/Readme.md

 ## What is not included in this example?

-Thisexample can be taken a step further.
+This pattern - the operations script - is like a layer that can go on top of an existing library.
+The `eastwood` directory does not contain a full library, but it easily could.
+Likewise, some tests would test core `eastwood` library functionality, while other tests would only test the operational command line tool.

-The pattern that we are providing in this repository can be thought of as an additional operations layer that can be added alongside an existing library.
-This is useful for any software library that also has associated infrastructure, and operational tooling is required to manage or interact with existing resources, create new resources, or remove resources.
+This is useful for a software library that is being deployed along with infrastructure.